luqp/Improve_MySite_Django/README.md

 ```

 ## To load data
-The project provides test data that can be loaded with the following command:
+The project provides test data located in `.\improve_django_v3\fixtures\menu.json` file,
+that can be loaded with the following command:
 ```
 (env) ...\Improve_MySite_Django\improve_django_v3> python manage.py loaddata .\fixtures\menu.json
 ```